Frequently Asked Questions Kelly's Kids Childcare

-A: Call (402) 477-4901.
-You can speak with the Director Kelly, or the Assistant Director Mikaela.
-They will answer any questions you may have, and will give a tour of our facility.
-Appointments can be scheduled during business hours.
+A: To tour the Highlands location, call (402) 477-4901.
+To tour the Havelock location, call (402) 436-4005.
+You can speak with the Director or Assistant Director at either center to schedule a tour.
+They will answer any questions you may have, and set up a time for a tour; appointments can be scheduled during business hours.

 A: Yes.
 We have prepared a parent handbook that details our center policies.
 Anyone scheduling a perspective enrollment meeting will be provided with a copy of the handbook.

 Q: What payment methods are accepted?

 A: Payment for childcare service is paid in advance, every other Monday.
 We accept cash, checks, or money orders.

 A: In Nebraska, this is referred to as Title 20.
 The State of Nebraska, through several programs, provides financial aid on a needs basis to cover childcare.
 The state pays the funds directly to the childcare provider.
 The provider voluntarily enters into a contract with the state to provide this service.
 Kelly’s Kids Learning and Development Center is now accepting a limited number of Title 20 enrollments.

 Q: Why is childcare so expensive?

 A: We realize that paying for childcare can be a major part of your household budget.
 Providing quality childcare in a safe environment with trained staff is a complex undertaking, much more than babysitting on a grand scale.
 A commercial childcare center is very much like a public school; however, it is totally paid for with private funds.
 While at first glance the facility might seem like the major expense, it is actually the cost of providing payroll for the staff that eclipses all other expenses.
 Having stated this, it should be noted that people who choose to enter the childcare field do so because they love kids, not for financial gain.
 This statement is true for the teachers, and it is also true for the owners/operators of childcare centers.